argschwind/TAPseq/README.md

 ### Design outer primers

 Primer3 uses boulder-IO records for input and output (see: http://primer3.org/manual.html).
-TASCseq implements TsIO and TsIOList objects, which store Primer3 input and output for TASC-seq primer design in R's S4 class system.
+TAPseq implements TsIO and TsIOList objects, which store Primer3 input and output for TAP-seq primer design in R's S4 class system.
 They serve as the users interface to Primer3 during primer design.

 First we create Primer3 input for outer forward primer design based on the generated sequence